-Climate Zone: A geographical area is the state that has particular weather patterns.
+Climate Zone: A geographical area is a state that has particular weather patterns.
 These zones are used to determine the type of building standards that are required by law.

 Cloning: In biotechnology, obtaining a group of genetically identical cells from a single cell; making identical copies of a gene.

 Closed-Loop: A type of manufacturing process that utilizes a material flow in order to minimize waste.
-A manufacture that re-uses the waste/spoilage and reuse own waste.
+A manufacture that re-uses the waste/spoilage and reuses own waste.

 Closed-Loop Recycling: Reclaiming or reusing wastewater for non-potable purposes in an enclosed process.